bottlesdevs/website/_posts/2023-10-05-bottles-next-a-new-chapter.md

 <img tooltip="Bottles Next, a new chapter begins (dark)" class="on-dark" src="/uploads/bottles-next-spot.svg" />
 <img tooltip="Bottles Next, a new chapter begins" class="on-light" src="/uploads/bottles-next-spot-dark.svg" />

-With this perspective, we've spent recent months analyzing the entire project, considering its current shortcomings and limitations.
+With this perspective, we've spent the recent months analyzing the entire project, considering its current shortcomings and limitations.
 This study has led to the design of a new project: Bottles Next.

 ## What is Bottles Next?